Generative Social Choice: First Component: Guarantees with Perfect Queries

-This notion of VC-dimension of a statement space $(\mathcal{U},\mathcal{F})$ is identical to the classic, learning-theoretic VC-dimension of a hypothesis set $\mathcal{H}$, constructed as follows.
+This notion of VC dimension of a statement space $(\mathcal{U},\mathcal{F})$ is identical to the classic, learning-theoretic VC dimension of a hypothesis set $\mathcal{H}$, constructed as follows.
 We define a family of functions $h_{\alpha, \theta}$ that map the utility functions $u \in \mathcal{F}$ to binary labels as follows: